thadeetrompetter/alouatta/pages/index/01-Welcome.md

 In the middle of nature, but with all the facilities you need.
 A place where you feel at ease, can undertake activities with or without us and will be welcomed anytime.

-The sleeping places we provide are furnished tents with comfortable beds.
-You'll have a fully equipped communal kitchen at your disposal, as well as tidy bathrooms.
-In the communal area there's books, boardgames and free Wifi available.
-If you want you can enjoy our homemade breakfast (with ingredients from our own garden) for a fair price.

 Scroll down the rest of the website for an impression of our hostel and the many interesting activities you can find around this beautiful place.